 We enjoyed the comfortable lodgings, with warm fireplace and split cycle air con to keep the main living area cosy.
 There was plenty of firewood and we were kind of pleased we forgot marshmallows as we probably would’ve eaten A LOT of them!
-We believe the owners are getting oil heaters for the bedrooms as it was a bit brisk stepping out of the warmth of the living area into the Master Suite!
+It was a bit brisk stepping out of the warmth of the living area into the Master Suites, so we had the split system just over the front door on to help warm those areas.
 The home includes three bedrooms in the main house.
 Two of these bedrooms have queen beds and the other bedroom has 3 bunk beds.
 In the large (huge!) lounge area(s), there are 2 TVs, plus loads of sofas that are all sofa beds.
-There is also a separate lodging next to the house with 2 single beds.
+There is also a separate lodging next to the house with 2 single beds and separate bathroom.
 Plenty of room for 2-3 or more families!
 A cot and high chair are also provided, plus a laundry and large kitchen.
-For more information about accommodation and pricing, head to the website.
+For more information about accommodation and pricing, head to the website

 The proximity to Kangaroo Island is certainly worth mentioning as this would be an ideal place to stay before/after a visit to KI.
 The ferry is about 3km from the house.
 Other great locations we visited were the Ingalalla Waterfalls, Normanville, Victor Harbor and Port Elliot.

-Our daughters ADORED the friendly animals- who we probably fed a bit too much!
-Being young, our children still get a bit intimidated by animals as most are bigger than them, but the gorgeously fluffy goats Millie and Lily, the newborn twin kids, and the hilariously rotund ‘Shawn the Sheep’ were all enclosed in a large pen.
-Alpacas, a springy deer, ducks and other goats were also in the pen.
-We did a lot of feeding through the fence, but once our eldest was more confident she went into the enclosure with my husband and loved it!
+Our kids ADORED the friendly animals- who we probably fed a bit too much!
+Some of the little kids may get intimidated by the animals as most are bigger than them (especially one of the larger goats!), but the gorgeously fluffy goats Millie and Lily, the newborn twin kids, and the hilariously rotund ‘Shawn the Sheep’ were all enclosed in a large pen.
+Alpacas, a friendly cow and other goats were also in the pen.
 The animals are very safe and calm and entering/exiting the pen was easy with 2 gates.

 Another part of the property has sheep, who had lots of lambs when we were there.
 There was also a large area with goats, and, wow, goats do make the funniest bleating sound!
 Our kids could not stop laughing!
 We feed these animals too and watching them eat reminded me of our own meal times with two little ones!